 It does get busy when tour buses arrive, but again, when you have your own car you can either wait it out or come at different time.
 It’s surely a great photo opportunity without many people in it.

-You might have heard of Bushmills before, as it shares the name with a famous whisky distilled there.
-Licensed since 1608, there is no doubts why Bushmills whiskey is arguably the best whiskey in the world.
+You might have heard of Bushmills before, as it shares the name with a famous whiskey distilled there.
+Licensed since 1608, there is no doubts why Bushmills whiskey is arguably the best whiskey in the world and a great place to pick up some souvenirs.

 Constructed in the 13th century by Richard Og de Burgh, 2nd Earl of Ulster, Dunluce Castle is the most striking castles in Ireland.
 It’s also said to have been the inspiration for C.S.
 Lewis’ The Chronicles of Narnia.